kblok/kblok.github.io/_posts/2018-02-12-how-to-work-with-stored-procedures-and-not-die-trying.md

 ### You need data to work with

-As each developer would have her own database, having data to create an useful and ready-to- use database becomes another very important piece of the project.
+As each developer would have her own database, having data to create a useful and ready-to- use database becomes another very important piece of the project.
 It's very easy to create all this data if you already have an existing database.

 First, let's create a Data folder where we'll save all our insert scripts.